-Lunchtime supervisors record any minor incidents in their class notebooks and inform the classteacher.
+Lunchtime supervisors record any minor incidents on CPOMs and inform the class teacher if deemed necessary.

-- 8.3 The Head Teacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded. - 8.4 It is the responsibility of the Governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
+- 8.3 The Head Teacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded and will report this in the termly Headteacher's report to Governors. - 8.4 It is the responsibility of the Governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.